gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/objects5.md

 * type: code-snippet
 * language: python3.6
 * id: 5c68f405-579c-4427-8f13-9df8539009c7
-* title: removeEvenValues
+* title: remove_even_values

 ### !question

-Write a function called "removeEvenValues".
+Write a function called "remove_even_values".

-Given an object, "removeEvenValues" removes any properties whose values are even numbers.
+Given an object, "remove_even_values" removes any properties whose values are even numbers.

 Do this in place and return the original object, do not construct a cloned object that omits the properties.